iwilfried/flutter_animations_workshop/intro/instructions.md

-# Introduction
+# Introduction Flutter AppBar Widget

-Animations are an important part of every application’s look and feel.
-Creating them, however, can be very often overwhelming.
-Luckily, Flutter offers a collection of widgets that allow to animate properties of the most common widgets, such as Container, Padding, Opacity.
+AppBar is a material widget in flutter which is most commonly used in almost all kinds of applications.
+Appbar will display the toolbar that we see in every application.
+It also displays several widgets like the title of the screen, the back button (‘<-‘) / close button (‘x‘) & actions like search, etc. The actions are indicated using icon buttons.
+It is also responsible for displaying a PopupMenuButton ( overflow menu ) which is used for actions that are performed less frequently.

-In this workshop you're going to learn how to modify your existing widgets to convert them into animated widgets using Implicit Animations.
+In this workshop you're going to learn how to develop and modify your existing widgets.

 ### Author

-This workshop is authored by Paulina Szklarska ([@p_szklarska](https://twitter.com/p_szklarska)), feel free to reach out!
+This workshop is authored by Accelerated Learning ([](https://doc-tools.org)), feel free to reach out!

-If you have any questions or comments about this workshop, please [file an issue](https://github.com/pszklarska/flutter_animations_workshop/issues/new).
+If you have any questions or comments about this workshop, please [file an issue](https://github.com/iwilfried/flutter_animations_workshop/issues/new).

 ## Implicit Animations